BoltonStudios/easy-zillow-reviews/README.txt

 **Important**: Follow the [Zillow's Review API FAQ](https://www.zillow.com/howto/api/faq.htm) guidelines including:

 * Show the approved Zillow logo on your website where reviews appear.
 You can disable the logo in Settings > Easy Zillow Reviews and add it elsewhere adjacent to the reviews per the [Branding Guidelines](https://www.zillow.com/howto/api/BrandingRequirements.htm).
-* Show the Mandatory Disclaimer where reviews appear.
+* Show the Zillow Disclaimer where reviews appear.
 You can disable the disclaimer in Settings > Easy Zillow Reviews and add it elsewhere (such as in the footer).
 * No local storage of reviews.
-This plugin pulls reviews from Zillow using your ZWSID or ZPID.
+This plugin pulls reviews from Zillow using your Bridge API Access Token or ZPID.
-* No more than 1,000 calls to the API in a day. *Easy Zillow Reviews* shows an error message to help identify the problem if Zillow blocks your ZWSID or ZPID for any reason.
-Zillow may permit more calls upon request to <reviewsapi@zillow.com> or <api@bridgeinteractive.com>.
+* No more than 1,000 calls to the API in a day. *Easy Zillow Reviews* shows an error message to help identify the problem if Zillow blocks your Access Token or ZPID for any reason.
+Zillow may permit more calls upon request to <api@bridgeinteractive.com> or <mortgageapis@zillow.com>.

 = Supporting Easy Zillow Reviews =